jsilalahi/beacon/README.md

 # :loudspeaker: Beacon
 Real-time error reporting for engineering team.

 Imagine that your application in production and customers using it.
 Sometimes, an runtime exception is occur by users.
-And engineering team did not know it happens to your customers.
-Your customer sad.
+And engineering team did not know it happens to your customers, until a ticket is raised.

 Beacon can help engineering team to catch this runtime error and notify them.
 We should catch errors before users do.